jomkz/lyceum/README.md

-# lyceum
+# Lyceum

-Lyceum is an open source eBook library server written in Go.
+Lyceum is an open source eBook management system written in Go.

 ## Overview